Itavia: The 70s

-Operations ceased again in 1965 and recommenced again in 1969 using Fokker F28 twin-jet airliners.
-In 1971 the Douglas DC-9-15 entered service.
-Other DC-9 versions operated were the Douglas DC-9-21, Douglas DC-9-31, Douglas DC-9-33 and Douglas DC-9-51.
+Despite its challenging position as a domestic competitor to the Alitalia-ATI duopoly, Itavia achieved a significant market share on domestic air routes.
+This activity was augmented during the high season by several European routes and significant charter flight activity.
+During these years, the company's workforce grew to over a thousand.
+In the following years other DC-9 versions operated were the Douglas DC-9-21, Douglas DC-9-31, Douglas DC-9-33 and Douglas DC-9-51.
 A total of 14 F28s and 11 DC-9s were used throughout its history.